 In one study, it was revealed that 40% of people who met the diagnosis criteria for BPD but not bipolar disorder were still misdiagnosed with Bipolar Type 2. ⁶ This was due to an overlap in symptoms, such as impulsivity, intense emotions, and suicidal ideation.

-BPD may also be misdiagnosed for anxiety, depression, eating disorder, post-traumatic stress disorder (PTSD), and a substance abuse disorder.
+BPD may also be misdiagnosed as anxiety, depression, eating disorders, post-traumatic stress disorder (PTSD), and a substance use disorder.

 Mood Disorder vs Personality Disorder

-In order to further differentiate bipolar from BPD, it can help to understand the difference between a mood disorder vs personality disorders.
+To further differentiate bipolar from BPD, it can help to understand the difference between a mood disorder vs. a personality disorder.

-- Mood disorders are a person’s relationship with their emotions as well as how they handle those emotions.
+- Mood disorders are a person’s relationship with their emotions and how they handle them.
 Examples include bipolar disorder, depression, dysthymia, and seasonal affective disorder (SAD). ⁷

-- Personality disorders are a pattern of thoughts, beliefs, as well as behaviors that aren’t normal.
-These patters will vary depending on a person’s personality.
+- Personality disorders are a pattern of thoughts, beliefs, and behaviors that aren’t normal.
+These patterns will vary depending on a person’s personality.
 Examples include obsessive-compulsive personality disorder, borderline personality disorder, and schizoid disorder. ⁸

-While symptoms between the two disorders may be similar, the way a person handles those symptoms will differ.
+While symptoms between the two conditions may be similar, how a person handles those symptoms will differ.
 Therefore, treatment for each disorder also varies.

 Can You Have Bipolar and BPD?